How to become an employer of choice

 The next step toward becoming an employer of choice is to understand what your ideal employee may look for in a company.
 Providing perks and benefits that are appealing to potential applicants can simplify the recruitment process.

 Many lists are available with the top perks employees want.
-But, the benefits you should focus on are the ones that appeal to your workforce and match your company values.
+However, the benefits you should focus on are the ones that appeal to your workforce and match your company values.

 For example, if you own a snow sports retail store, you likely want to attract outdoor enthusiasts.
 Offering a perk like discounted ski passes or deals on sports equipment will help you attract that kind of employee.